One Small Step Grant

 10. Milestones & Timeline - list 3-4 major technical milestones and the expected dates by which you expect to complete them within this grant (1000 characters)

-Who is on the Investment Committee?
+Who is on the Grant Selection Committee?

 When will I find out about my application?

 You will get a response on your application within the first week following the close of the prescreening applications.
-Should you be invited to apply, you will have one month to submit your full application, after which we will take up to 30 days to review and tell you whether your submission is advancing to the Investment Committee.
+Should you be invited to apply, you will have one month to submit your full application, after which we will take up to 30 days to review and tell you whether your submission is advancing to the Grant Selection Committee.

 Where do I apply?